Toward a Unified Understanding of the Dense Matter Equation of State: Acknowledgements

 All authors express their sincere gratitude to Subhasis Chattopadhyay and Peter Senger for inviting us to contribute this article in the special volume of the European Physics Journal Special Topics (EPJ ST) titled “High Density Nuclear Matter”.
 This article has benefited from talks and discussions at the workshop -- Dense Nuclear Matter Equation of State from Theory and Experiments -- organised by the International Research Laboratory for Nuclear Physics and Nuclear Astrophysics (IRL NPA) at the Facility for Rare Isotope Beams (FRIB) from October 28 to November 1, 2024.

-K.A. thanks Hans-Rudolf Schmidt, Peter Senger, and Agnieszka Sorensen for insightful discussions and Laura Fabbietti for helpful comments in Sec.~\ref{subsubsec:methods_hic_exp}.
-A.C.S. thanks Christian Drischler for helpful suggestions pertaining to Sec.~\ref{sec:bandeoswork}, and Sudhanva Lalit for reviewing Secs.~\ref{sec:band} and~\ref{sec:unifiedframework}.
-J.J. thanks Veronica Dexheimer and Claudia Ratti for reviewing Sec. \ref{subsec:MUSES}.
+K.A. thanks Hans-Rudolf Schmidt, Peter Senger, and Agnieszka Sorensen for insightful discussions and Laura Fabbietti for helpful comments in Sect.~\ref{subsubsec:methods_hic_exp}.
+A.C.S. thanks Christian Drischler for helpful suggestions pertaining to Sect.~\ref{sec:bandeoswork}, and Sudhanva Lalit for reviewing Secs.~\ref{sec:band} and~\ref{sec:unifiedframework}.
+J.J. thanks Veronica Dexheimer and Claudia Ratti for reviewing Sect. \ref{subsec:MUSES}.

 J.J. acknowledges support by the MUSES collaboration under National Science Foundation (NSF) grant number OAC-2103680.
-B.K. gratefully acknowledges support from the Helmholtz Forschungsakademie HFHF and the BMBF grant 05P21RFFC3.
+B.K. gratefully acknowledges support from the Helmholtz Forschungsakademie HFHF and the GSI F\&E program.
 P.T.H.P. is supported by the research program of the Netherlands Organization for Scientific Research (NWO) under grant number VI.Veni.232.021.
 T.R. thanks Agnieszka Sorensen for fruitful discussions and Steffen Bass for the kind hospitality at Duke University.
 T.R. gratefully acknowledges financial support by the Fulbright U.S. Scholar Program, which is sponsored by the U.S. Department of State and the German-American Fulbright Commission.
 This article’s contents are solely the responsibility of the authors and do not necessarily represent the official views of the Fulbright Program, the Government of the United States, or the German-American Fulbright Commission.
 T.R. gratefully acknowledges support from The Branco Weiss Fellowship - Society in Science, administered by the ETH Z\"urich.
 A.C.S. warmly acknowledges the Facility for Rare Isotope Beams for its hospitality during the completion of this work.